 Malmo’s architecture ranges from the modern “Turning Torso,” a tower block that appears to be twisted, to Malmo Castle which was built in the 16th century.

 Wander through the cobblestone squares to appreciate the city center of Lilla Torg, or shop until you drop at the boutique shopping options.
+If you want to be sure to see all the sights, consider a guided tour of the city.

 Getting a the train from Copenhagen to Malmo is the easiest way to get from city to city.